su2code/su2code.github.io/_docs_v7/Theory.md

 | `INC_NAVIER_STOKES`, `INC_RANS` | 7.0.0 |

 SU2 solves the incompressible Navier-Stokes equations in a general form allowing for variable density due to heat transfer through the low-Mach approximation (or incompressible ideal gas formulation).
+The reader is referred to [this paper](https://arc.aiaa.org/doi/10.2514/1.J058222) for extended details on the incompressible Navier-Stokes and Euler solvers in SU2.
 The equations can be expressed in differential form as

 $$ \mathcal{R}(V) = \frac{\partial V}{\partial t} + \nabla \cdot \bar{F}^{c}(V) - \nabla \cdot \bar{F}^{v}(V,\nabla V)  - S = 0 $$